 From there I will bring you down,” declares the Lord.

-It is easy for a proud person to think that he can build a strong enough wall through his wealth or fame to prevent himself from being humbled by God.
+It is easy for a proud person to think that he can build a strong enough wall through his wealth or fame or ability to manipulate situations to prevent himself from being humbled by God.
 Of course, a proud person does not consciously think in terms of being humbled by God (as he rarely acknowledges God), but in terms of “bad things happening” to him.
 But as God demonstrated through Nebuchadnezzar, He is able to humble anyone.
-And as He declares here with Edom (family line of Esau, another N), it does not matter how much an N tries to guard against it, if God decides to humble an N, He will make it happen.
+And as He declares here with Edom (the descendants of Esau, a case study in narcissism), it does not matter how much an N tries to guard against it, if God decides to humble an N, He will make it happen.